Welcome to the Barony of Riverhaven!

 - Membership is mandatory to be an officer or run events.

 - A Most Amazing Feeling of Good-Will and Inner Glow of Contentment.

 Now, you may consider...

 There is much to get involved in.
 Here are a few deeper suggestions:

 - Visit other Shires and Baronies.
 There are an array of events happening during the week around the local neighbourhood of the Kingdom.
 Great Northern War is a brilliant, long-weekend camping event, held annually by the Baronies of the Northern reaches (Samford).
-Rowany Festival is the largest, annual, Lochac (Austalian) encampment, a pleasent drive from Sydney or Newcastle.
+Rowany Festival is the largest, annual, Lochac (Australian) encampment, a pleasant drive from Sydney or Newcastle.
 Coronation events are celebrated around the Kingdom.

 - Read The Known World Handbook.
-You can finid a copy in the River Haven library.
+You can find a copy in the River Haven library.
 It has a massive collection of articles for every aspect of the SCA.